Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

 ### 7 Update Spark Cluster Python Packages

-We need to update/install some python packages in order to run the Spark Web Jobs and Data Simulator successfully.
-We will use the Package intsller script to do so.
+We need to update/install some python packages to run the Spark Web Jobs and Data Simulator successfully.
+We will use the Package installer script to do so.

 - Navigate to ***portal.azure.com*** and log in to your account